stefanonta/rockbuster-stealth/README.md

 - Where are customers with a high lifetime value based?
 - Do sales figures vary between geographic regions?

+## Dataset 🗃️

+This project uses data from a PostgreSQL `.tar` backup file restored via pgAdmin.

+To make it accessible:
+- Key tables have been exported to CSV files in `/data/`
+- The original `.tar` file is also available [here](./data/rockbuster.tar) (requires PostgreSQL to restore)
 ## Links

 ### Tableau Visualization